1508/Deployment-Utilities/Readme.md

 # 1508 DEPLOYMENT UTILITY SCRIPTS
 -------
-Utilities used in the automated deployment of Developer environments.
+Utilities used in the automated deployment of Developer enviroments.
 At 1508 we develop Sitecore CMS and Umbraco solutions, all client solutions are hosted on our QA servers and deployed from there to the local dev machines with the help of these utility scripts.
+ECHO is off.
 We hope you can find help and inspiration in these utilities.
 See the sample for inspiration.